pocketvince/Restoration-Teletext-RTBF/README.md

 By archiving this legacy content, the goal is to save a valuable piece of broadcasting history for future reference and research.

+Watch the evolution of the map and download the archives via https://teletext.pocketvince.com

 ## Description
 On 12/02/2024, RTBF decided to discontinue its teletext service.